jetfirephp/routing/readme.md

 	// global middleware are called every time 'global_middleware' => [
-    	// Here you define you middleware class to be called 'app\Middleware\Global',
+    	// Here you define your middleware class to be called 'app\Middleware\Global',
     ],